liebke/mechanician/README.md

 By observing an AI's interactions with users and other AIs, an *Instructor AI* can refine and update the AI's current instructions and the instructions describing the tools the AI can use.

-The Instructor AI is provided the AI's current set of instructions, instructions for the tools used by the AI, the transcript of interactions between the AI and a User (or Evaluator AI), assessment results for the tasks the assistant is performing, including the AI tool calls and responses.
+The Instructor AI is provided the AI's current set of instructions, instructions for the tools used by the AI, and the transcript of interactions between the AI and a User (or Evaluator AI), including the AI tool calls and responses.

 See [Getting Started with Instruction Auto-Tuning](#getting-started-with-instruction-auto-tuning) for an example of how to use the **Instruction Auto-Tuning** (IAT) process to refine the instructions for a **Movie Database Assistant**.